 Innovation Runs in His Veins

 In 2000, Mr Chopin was named the director of Volvic factories.
 Though he was born in northern France, he quickly fell in love with the brand and the charms of this southern region.
 He chose to make it his home base after years of living abroad as part of his work for Danone.
 As the chief executive of the Société des Eaux de Volvic, he has been in Auvergne since 2013.
 In many ways, he resembles the company he runs: a sincere and genuine person himself, he believes the company’s strength lies in its authenticity.
 He also points to its ability to continually innovate.
 His desire to provide a unique and never-before-seen experience drives his passion for the VVX project.
+Now, he devotes himself to the presidency of the Volvic Volcanic association, organizer of the event.
 This adventure is an opportunity to unite everything he holds dear, combining the excitement of sports and discovery with the ability to share his love for and appreciation of the region and its inhabitants.

 Sculptor and Nature Lover